brikcss/ds-webalias/README.md

 _Type: `Object` Default: `undefined`_

-The webalias user, returned by DirectScale's replicated site webalias API.
-Its properties include:
+The webalias user data.
+The `WebAlias.webalias`, `WebAlias.client`, and `WebAlias.env` properties are used to fetch webalias data from DirectScale's replicated site webalias API, and then normalizing it as follows:

 -   `first` _{String}_: First name.
 -   `last` _{String}_: Last name.